randovania/randovania/README.md

 * Randomizing what can be found in each pickup location.
 Weapons, keys, and more can end up in completely new places.

-* Use multiworld sessions to shuffle items between multiple separate games, alone or with friends.
+* Use Multiworld sessions to shuffle items between multiple separate games, alone or with friends.
-  All multiworld games are compatible with each other - mix and match as you like!
+  All Multiworld games are compatible with each other - mix and match as you like!

 * Randomize how areas connect to each other, or what resources are required to travel between areas.
-  Both options are highly customizable.
+  These options are highly customizable, letting you limit or unleash the chaos.

 * Randomize your starting equipment and location.
 Feeling brave?
 You can even shuffle items you normally start with.

-So have fun and start randomizing.
+Have fun and start randomizing!

 <!-- End WELCOME -->